-Our Scouts have special projects they perform in their communities in order to be of service to the greater community and meet more people.
+Our Scouts develop special projects for their communities in order to be of service to the greater community and meet more people.
 One of those projects is an Expo.
-An Expo is a gathering people who have an interest in a particular topic for the purpose of learning more about it.
-One choice is the hobby expo
+An Expo is a gathering of people who have an interest in a particular topic for the purpose of learning more about it.
+One choice is the auto expo.